 Our second social proof example is how Booking.com creates a sense of scarcity by mentioning how many rooms are available for booking.

-In the image above, the website shows that only 2 rooms are remaining that are within a customer’s budget.
-This tells a customer that if they don’t hurry and book one of the 2 rooms, they’ll miss out.
+In the image above, the website shows that only 1 room is remaining that is within a customer’s budget.
+This tells a customer that if they don’t hurry and book the room, they’ll miss out.

-This motivates them to take action instead of second-guessing their decision.
+This tactic ranks high among the most effective social proof examples that motivate customers to take action instead of second-guessing their decision.

 Pro Tip: Encourage your customers to make faster buying decisions by using limited-time offers to create a sense of urgency.